h4ckyou/h4ckyou.github.io/index.md

 ### Welcome To My Cyber Security Blog, H4X0R
 * * *

-Hi 👋, Welcome To My Cyber Security Blog I'm Mark, I Post Different Writeups, Articles, Any Stuffs Related To Hacking & Programming That I Learn xD......
+Hi 👋, Welcome To My Blog I'm Mark a Computer Science First Year Student at `Federal University of Technology (Minna)`.

+I Post Different Writeups, Articles, Any Stuffs Related To Hacking & Programming That I Learn xD......

 To view more writeups click on the above links ☝️